 The information retrieved will include tables and attribute names, descriptions, table relationships, a row count for each table and more.

-To ensure that you are working with accurate metadata the Safyr extracts and stores any customisations to the data model in the repository.
+To ensure that you are working with accurate metadata the Safyr extracts and stores any customizations to the data model in the repository.

 For Salesforce this process takes a few minutes.
 Larger systems take longer; up to 3 hours for a full SAP system of over 90,000 tables.